Overv/VulkanTutorial/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 createInfo.ppEnabledExtensionNames = deviceExtensions.data();
 ```

+Make sure to replace the existing line `createInfo.enabledExtensionCount = 0;` when you do so.

 ## Querying details of swap chain support

 Just checking if a swap chain is available is not sufficient, because it may not